 Securing Mountain Water and Livelihoods

-Securing Mountain Water and LivelihoodsThanks to funding from the United States Agency for International Development (USAID), our Andes Program has partnered with local communities, municipalities and universities in the Ancash Region of central Peru.
+Securing Mountain Water and LivelihoodsThanks to funding from the United States Agency for International Development (USAID), Instituto de Montaña (IdM) partnered with local communities, municipalities and universities in the Ancash Region of central Peru.
 Our Securing Mountain Water and Livelihoods project strengthened local mountain economies while helping communities adapt to the impacts of climate change.
 These remote communities have been dealing with a decrease in available water, an increased risk of glacial lake outburst floods (GLOFs), changing precipitation patterns, increasing temperatures and other climate hazards.
 We helped them advance their plans for sustainable development and supported their innovative ways of adapting to climate change.
-The Institute also helped them leverage public funds to implement these plans.
-TMI has also partnered with local universities to increase their ability to provide training on climate change, and to conduct the applied research that is essential for developing solutions for local governments and communities in the Peruvian Andes.
+The Instituto also helped them leverage public funds to implement these plans.
+IdM also partnered with local universities to increase their ability to provide training on climate change, and to conduct the applied research that is essential for developing solutions for local governments and communities in the Peruvian Andes.
 Our work with community and grassroots organizations continues to develop new livelihood options for mountain people.

-Project SiteOur project site is in the Cordillera Blanca mountain range, Ancash, Peru.
+Project SiteOur project site was in the Cordillera Blanca mountain range, Ancash, Peru.
 The Cordillera Blanca is the largest glacier-covered range of the world’s tropical regions.
 Glacier runoff from these mountains plays a key role in the Santa River basin, supplying fresh water to 1.2 million people downstream and along the coast.
 Because of its unique geologic, scenic and cultural values, the Cordillera Blanca was declared a National Park in 1972 and incorporated as a World Biosphere Reserve in 1977.
 The Huascarán Biosphere Reserve encompasses Huascarán National Park at its core (340,000 hectares), 54 campesino communities with land use rights inside the Park, and several large urban centers like the city of Huaraz (120,000 people).

 Our project focused on three Municipal Commonwealths: Rio Yanamayo on the eastern escarpment of the Cordillera, Waraq in the valley above Huaraz in the western escarpment, and Tres Cuencas on the open range grasslands at the headwaters of the Santa, Pativilca and Fortaleza rivers.
 This highland area of Ancash encompasses a total population of 550,000 people.